Description and Explanation of Time and Sales

 Understanding the Direction of a Trade

-The direction element of the time and sales is often the cause of much confusion for new traders.
+The direction element of the time and sales are often the cause of much confusion for new traders.

 The reason for this confusion is that every trade must consist of both a buyer and a seller (otherwise there would not be a trade), and if there are both a buyer and a seller, how can a trade be classified as either buying or selling?